NCAR/openiotwx/docs/getting-started/software.md

 # Software

+There are two softwares that will be necessary for all users.
+Arduino - to load, or flash, data onto the microcontroller, and a printing software.
+The printing software our team uses is Ultimaker Cura, if the printer you buy is incompatible with Cura, use whatever specific printing software your machine suggests.
+If you choose to use a different microcontroller system, you may also need a different flashing environment, but that is outside of the scope of this guide.

 First, download Arduino 1.8.18.
-This is an old release but in order to use the correct data format, SPIFFS, you must use Arduino 1.8.
+This is a legacy release but in order to use the correct data format, SPIFFS, you must use Arduino 1.8.
+SPIFFS has not yet been implemented in the 2.x version of Arduino.
 If this is changed in Arduino IDE, IoTWX will adapt accordingly.

 Additionally you will need Ultimaker Cura (or a different 3d printing software)